Phoenix Wrongful Death Lawyer

 For instance, a nurse could be off on the timing of a medication for an infection, but if the patient later that day suffers cardiac arrest and passes, then it may not be the cause of death.

 In many cases where an accident is involved, proving this element of the case could mean proving two separate points.
-First, the lawyer may need to show that the breach caused an accident and then that the accident caused the death.
+First, the wrongful death lawyer may need to show that the breach caused an accident and then that the accident caused the death.

 For instance, if a driver caused a car accident, and another driver involved had a sudden cardiac arrest, the driver who caused the accident may not be liable, particularly if there was a pre-existing condition.
 The plaintiff’s lawyer will need to make it clear, then, that the accident was the cause of death.